xengvang1984/Cars.com-Selenium/readme.md

     - **Intellij**: Intellij has TestNG built in.
 No installation required.
     - ***Visual Studio Code***: Install the Java Test Runner from marketplace: https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test
 5. Select a method or class under the test directory and right click and run as TestNG test.

+## Challenges in UI Testing on Cars.com
+1. Test browser drivers like ChromeDriver is getting blocked after the search is submitted.
+The next page returns a 503 error.
+2. Most of the UI elements I was interacting with did not have an id tag associated with it.
+This made is harder to select the right UI element to interact with as certain css selector values would return more than one.
+I'd prefer custom tags such as data-* that is set just for testing purposes.
+This will prevent it from being change in the future.
+3. Making sure the element is visible on the screen when you have to scroll the page to get to the UI element.
+4. Interacting with a UI element before it is fully loaded.
+If you interact before it is visible, the test fails.
+5. The was no clean identifier to get the currently set search criterias.
+This made it difficult to validate the text and it's positions.